developer-vs/image_gallery2/README.md

 <a href="https://developer-vs.github.io/image_gallery_2/">Live preview of image gallery</a>

-The technologies HTML and CSS are used
+The technologies HTML and CSS were used